openhab/openhab-docs/developers/addons/addon.md

 #### IP Discovery: Escaping (within `requestPlain`)

-In `requestPlain`standard backslash sequences will be translated, and in addition to \, there are five XML special characters which need to be escaped:
+In `requestPlain`standard backslash sequences will be translated.
+Plus there are five XML special characters which must be escaped:

 | Character | Replacement  |
 |-----------|--------------|